OpenPrinting/openprinting.github.io/_documentation/04-packaging-drivers.md

 ___

-There are other metadata that could be used to provide more information to snapcraft besides the above-listed ones.
-One may refer to <a href="https://snapcraft.io/docs/snapcraft-top-level-metadata">Snapcraft top-level format documentation</a> to know about these.
+There is other metadata that can be used to provide more information to snapcraft besides the above-listed ones.
+One may refer to <a href="https://snapcraft.io/docs/snapcraft-top-level-metadata">Snapcraft top-level format documentation</a> to know about it.

 ___